 The popcorn you are about to make is one flavored with vibrant South Asian spices, and has a savory and addicting flavor.
 Trader Joe's came out with a popcorn called Bollywood popcorn.

-I did a a bit of research to learn about spices and where to find them near me.
-I also found a recipe on the internet but changed it to fit what I thought the Trader Joe's version tasted more like.
+I did some research on where to find indian spices near me.
+I also found various recipes for curry and the seasoning but adapted them to fit what I thought the Trader Joe's version tasted more like.
 (I've linked all my sources at the end of this instructable if you're interested)